rrobinlee/stocks_neuralforecast/README.md

-## Predicting Stock Portfolio using NeuralForecast
+## Forecasting a Stock Portfolio using Deep Learning Models

 <mark>**Note:** Please see notebook for modeling approach, development, and justification